-CRIM 203 Criminal Investigation 3 SH
+CRIM 203 Criminal Investigation

 An overview of the criminal investigative process and its various components including the area of substantive crime.
 Emphasis is placed on the study of rules and evidence, criminal procedures, crime scene search, the role of the crime laboratory, interviewing, and professionalism.
-Prerequisite: CRIM 202.
+Prerequisite: CRIM 202

-CRIM 204 Juvenile Justice 3 SH
+CRIM 204 Juvenile Justice

 Studies traditional and contemporary views of juvenile delinquency.
 Historical development of juvenile law and the juvenile justice system within the context of the criminal justice system.
 Future trends in juvenile justice are examined.
-Prerequisite: CRIM 202 or SOCY 201.
+Prerequisite: CRIM 202 or SOCY 201S.

-CRIM 205 Introduction to Criminology 3 SH
+CRIM 205 Introduction to Criminology

 The nature and scope of crime with emphasis on the social and psychological causes is studied.
 Emphasis will be placed on criminological theories and the application of theories and current crime issues.
-Prerequisites: SOCY 201, or CRIM 202, and senior status or permission of the instructor.
+Prerequisites: CRIM 202

-CRIM 206 Corrections 3 SH
+CRIM 206 Corrections